TISS Logo

 2

-Disciplinary Elective (HR Analytics, Financial Analytics, SDG Analytics, Digital Marketing, Applied Game Theory): Any two courses
+Disciplinary Elective (HR Analytics, Financial Analytics, SDGs Analytics, Digital Marketing, Applied Game Theory, Health Analytics): Any three courses

 Thematic Course (Electives)